swcarpentry/DEPRECATED-bc/novice/r/08-making_packages-R.md

 ```

-We will use the `devtools` and `roxygen2` packages, which make creating packages in R simple.
+We will use the `devtools` and `roxygen2` packages, which make creating packages in R relatively simple.
 First, install the `devtools` package, which will allow you to install the roxygen2 package from GitHub.